 Do you offer lab rotations for new students?

-Yes, we do permit students to rotate through labs during their first year (up to three rotations).
+Yes, students must complete 3-4 rotations in their first year.
 For more information on this, please see our Lab Assignment/Rotations page.

 Do you accept international students every year?